Cursor

 MCP Integration Benefits

-Cursor’s native MCP support enables seamless Basic Memory integration with:
+Cursor’s native MCP support enables Basic Memory integration with:

 - Direct tool access in AI conversations